-Orange breakfast scones with this yummy orange glaze are definitely for the sweet treat lover.
+Orange breakfast scones with orange glaze are definitely for the sweet treat lover.
 And the icing is homemade powdered sugar.

 Want to zip past the details to the recipe?
 Click here: Jump to Recipe